rickwysocki/littleGhost/README.md

 ---
 ```

+Feel free to add any text below the front matter before you move on.
+This text will display on your homepage.

-### View Your Site
+=== View Your Site

-You're now ready to view your site.
 If you are still in the theme folder in your command-line interface, navigate back to your root site folder.
 Then, run:

 ```
 hugo serve
 ```

-You should see your site using the server link given to you.
+The local server returned by the command-line interface can now be used in a browser to view your site.

-## Page Layout and Front Matter Options
+== Page Layout and Front Matter Options

-There are two types of page layouts you can call on in front matter: single and project-page.
+There are two page layouts in Little Ghost:

+* single.
+* project-page.

+They are *extremely* similar, but portfolio pages offer an additional feature, discussed below.

-### Single Layout
+=== Single Layout

 Single layouts are simple.
-Because Hugo generally is agnostic to the difference between posts and pages, you can use the single layout for essentially any content you create.
+Because Hugo is agnostic to the difference between posts and pages, you can use the single layout for essentially any content you create.

 There are a number of different front matter variables you can use for pages in Little Ghost.
 Here's an example of front matter for a blog post: